The Need for Families to be Self-Sufficient

 August Happenings on the Farm

-If you come for a farm tour, you will see Sadie, our milk cow, who is pregnant with her first calf.
-Also you will be able to see our other cows who are eating a lot of hay since we had our first deep freeze.
+If you come for a farm tour, you will see Sadie, our milk cow with her first calf.
+Also you will be able to see our other cows.
 Also we have lots of pigs and piglets who are growing fatter.
 You can pet our goat and sheep and see our free range chickens eating around the farm.
 You can also take a guided tour through our garden as well.
 Let us know and we will be happy to show you the farm.